1925 New York Yankees

 1925 New York Yankees / Franchise: New York Yankees / BR Team Page

-The New York Yankees' 1925 season was their 23rd season in New York and their 25th overall.
-The team finished with a record of 69-85, in 7th place, 30 games behind the Washington Senators.
+The 1925 New York Yankees played their 23rd season in New York and their 25th overall.
+They finished with a record of 69-85, in 7th place, 30 games behind the Washington Senators.
 New York was managed by Miller Huggins.
 The Yankees played at Yankee Stadium.

 The Yankees' season was over before it really got started.
 During spring training, Babe Ruth became ill and required emergency surgery, apparently for an intestinal abscess (an intestinal abscess was the stated diagnosis, but rumors persist that he was actually suffering from some more embarrassing malady that was hushed up).
 Ruth wasn't able to return to the lineup until June, was a shadow of his former self when he played, and missed some additional time when Yankees' manager Miller Huggins suspended him for insubordination.